High-resolution 3D mapping in Nepal

 This case study will include 2 example applications of high-resolution mapping, covering the analysis of glaciers around Mount Everest and urban disaster risk reduction in cities such as Kathmandu (Nepal).

-Glaciers are disappearing across much the Himalaya, which has profound environmental and social implications.
-Over a billion people depend on downstream water availability from the Himalaya, including for food production and energy generation.
 Climate change is increasingly affecting the magnitude and seasonality of these water flows, which is threatening livelihoods and socio-economic development.
 Glacier melt is a hallmark of climate change and is long studied in the Everest region of Nepal, where glaciers hundreds of metres thick lock away vast quantities of water.
 Much of the glacier ice is covered by a veneer of rock and sediment, which protects it from solar radiation on the one hand, but promotes the accumulation of meltwater on the surface on the other.
 Water bodies hundreds of metres across and tens of metres deep are now forming on Khumbu Glacier, which is home to Everest basecamp in Nepal.
 These supraglacial ponds are hot spots of melt and elsewhere have coalesced into large glacial lakes where they occupy the space left by former glaciers.

 WATER BODIES HUNDREDS OF METRES ACROSS AND TENS OF METRES DEEP ARE NOW FORMING ON KHUMBU GLACIER…